Nephelis Logo

 Compute Propellant

-With Earth-like gravity and a temperate, 1-bar pressure layer at 50–55 km altitude, Venus isn't just a potential habitat—it's the most practical and resource-rich destination for off-world colonization in our solar system.
+With Earth-like gravity and a temperate, 1-bar pressure layer at 50–55 km altitude, Venus is the most practical and resource-rich destination for off-world colonization in our solar system.

 Venus complements Mars.
 At the right altitude, it offers near‑Earth pressure/temperature and abundant solar energy—balanced against acid clouds and power/radiation trade‑offs.